bnema/purego-cef/README.md

 Linux only. `CGO_ENABLED=0`.

+> [!WARNING]
+> This is early stage and very unstable, API change daily as I iterate to make it work for [Dumber](https://github.com/bnema/dumber), I strongly do not recommend using it yet.

 ## Architecture

 The entire public API is **generated** from CEF C headers.
 The generator parses all 114 CEF headers and produces: